KPLC: History

 In March 2004, while workers were installing a new transmission tower in high winds, the old transmission tower fell, causing a service disruption lasting about two weeks to over-the-air viewers in Southwest Louisiana.
 Service to cable customers was not interrupted due to the station's signal being delivered by fiber lines.
-A lower-power temporary tower was erected on top the station's broadcast studios a couple of days after the tower fell, allowing viewers within a few miles of the station to again receive the signal over-the-air.
+A lower-power temporary tower was erected on top of the station's broadcast studios a couple of days after the tower fell, allowing viewers within a few miles of the station to again receive the signal over the air.
 KPLC was also simulcast on KJEF-CA in Jennings.

 In January 2006, Liberty and KPLC were purchased by Raycom Media, which also owned two other Louisiana television stations, KSLA in Shreveport and WAFB in Baton Rouge.

 In August 2012, KPLC started broadcasting in HD with a new HD studio.

 Until 2015, KPLC doubled as the default NBC affiliate for the Lafayette market, since that market did not have an NBC affiliate of its own.
-Prior to its purchase by Raycom, it even included Lafayette as one of the cities it served in station identifications.
+Before its purchase by Raycom, it even included Lafayette as one of the cities it served in station identifications.
 It operated a "virtual station" for Acadiana cable systems and sold advertising in the area.
-On July 1, 2015, KLAF-LD became Lafayette's first locally based NBC affiliate since KLNI's shutdown in 1975, and local cable providers removed KPLC and Baton Rouge NBC affiliate WVLA from channel lineups.
+On July 1, 2015, KLAF-LD became Lafayette's first local NBC affiliate since KLNI's shutdown in 1975, and local cable providers removed KPLC and Baton Rouge NBC affiliate WVLA from channel lineups.

 On August 31, 2017, KPLC-DT2 became the market's CW affiliate.
 Virtual sister KVHP, which formerly operated as an affiliate of The CW Plus on its DT2 subchannel, launched a new station, "SWLA ABC" on that day over KVHP-DT2, carrying ABC and syndicated programming.
 Grit, which formerly occupied DT2, was subsequently moved to a new fourth subchannel.
 By September 2017, the over-the-air signal of KPLC-DT2 had been upgraded into 720p 16:9 HD.

 On June 25, 2018, Gray Television announced its intent to acquire Raycom for $3.65 billion.
 Coincidentally, in 1983, Gray attempted to purchase KPLC from Chambers at the same time NASCO considered purchasing the station.
-The sale was approved by the FCC on December 20.
-The sale was completed on January 2, 2019.
+The sale was approved by the FCC on December 20 and completed on January 2, 2019.

+On December 30, 2023, KPLC parent company Gray Television announced it had reached an agreement with the New Orleans Pelicans to air 10 games on the station during the 2023–24 season.

+On September 17, 2024, Gray and the Pelicans announced a broader deal to form the Gulf Coast Sports & Entertainment Network, which will broadcast nearly all 2024–25 Pelicans games on Gray's stations in the Gulf South, including KPLC.